SvetlanaStoycheva/CSS-flexbox-PowderWise-ski-touring-Aspen/README.md

 - responsive webside that contains:
   - navbar with logo, links and social icons
   - hero with title and call-to-action button
-  - about section with two colomns layout; before element for the image, a border.
+  - about section with two colomns layout; before sudo element for the image, a border.
   - servises section with three column layout
   - featured tours; carts with hover effects
   - contact form